Eudice Chong: World University Games

 At the XXX Summer Universiade in Naples, Italy, Chong captured Hong Kong's first-ever medal in singles and then added another bronze in women's doubles together with Maggie Ng.
 In doing so, she set another precedent as the first player from Hong Kong to medal twice in tennis at the same Universiade.
-"I'm definitely disappointed that I wasn't able to reach the finals for both events but, at the same time, I'm really happy to have made it through to the medal rounds," Chong reflected.
-"Representing Hong Kong is always such an honor, and to be able to come home this time with two medals is something I couldn't be prouder of."
 Chong also competed at Gwangju 2015 and Taipei 2017, where she was one win away from the medal rounds in women's doubles partnering Katherine Ip.

 All China Games

 In the 2021 Shaanxi edition, Chong reached quarterfinals in women's singles, but lost in first round of women's doubles with Cody Wong.

 At the All China Games in 2017, Chong played in the women's team event that saw Hong Kong finish ninth overall among 27 provincial sides.
 In women's singles, she served for the first set against No. 1 seed Zhang Shuai in the second round with a 6-5 lead and was up a break leading 2-0 in the second before she eventually fell to the world No. 29, 7-6, 6-4.

 In Dalian in 2013, Chong qualified for the maindraw in women's doubles together with Katherine Ip.